noryev/leto-engine/readme.md

 ## Development Notes

- What Log Parsing Features to look for?(ingest quickly, parse quickly, get to intrepretation fast!
+ What Log Parsing Features to look for?(ingest quickly, parse quickly, get to intrepretation)
 - Automation
 - Customization
 - Visualization